 You can move the connection to another location; just be sure users and applications that need to make a connection have read access to the directory where you place the connection file.

 If you use the data from this connection as the source for a service, such as a geoprocessing or geocoding service, you may need to place the connection file in a shared location on your network.
-See Make your data accessible to ArcGIS Server for more information about sharing a connection file.
+See Preparing resources for publishing as services for more information about sharing a connection file.

 As with connections from other clients, be sure to alter the PostgreSQL pg_hba.conf file and make sure the necessary login or group roles have CONNECT privileges in the database.

-If you want the services you publish to ArcGIS Server to use the data in your database or a geodatabase in PostgreSQL, register the database with your ArcGIS Server sites.
-You can do this from ArcMap or ArcGIS Server Manager.
+If you want the services you publish to ArcGIS Server to use the data in your database or a geodatabase in PostgreSQL, register the database with ArcGIS Server.
+For geodatabases in PostgreSQL, you have two registration options.
+See About registering your data with the server for information on registration options and links to topics with instructions for registering your database.